 The brachial plexus is a bundle of nerves that is located in the neck.
 These nerves are primarily responsible for movement and sensation in a person’s arm and hand.
 Suffering an injury to the brachial plexus can result in a variety of long-term or serious injuries.
-If your child has suffered a brachial plexus injury due to hospital negligence, you should consult with an experienced Baltimore brachial plexus injury lawyer.
+If your child has suffered a brachial plexus injury due to hospital negligence, you should consult with an experienced Maryland brachial plexus injury lawyer.
 At Bennett & Heyman, P.A., we are dedicated to providing you with diligent legal representation that is necessary to pursue your case.
 Our lawyers are here to explain brachial plexus injuries and how they occur.

 Types of Brachial Plexus Birth Injuries